The Way Back (2010 film)

 The Way Back is a 2010 American survival film directed by Peter Weir, from a screenplay by Weir and Keith Clarke.
 The film is inspired by The Long Walk (1956), the memoir by former Polish prisoner of war Sławomir Rawicz, who claimed to have escaped from a Soviet Gulag and walked 4,000 mi to freedom in World War II.
 The film stars Jim Sturgess, Colin Farrell, Ed Harris, and Saoirse Ronan, with Alexandru Potocean, Sebastian Urzendowsky, Gustaf Skarsgård, Dragoș Bucur and Mark Strong.

-The film was nominated for an Oscar for Best Makeup, but lost to The Wolfman.
+The film received generally positive reviews from critics and was nominated for an Oscar for Best Makeup, but lost to The Wolfman.
 The nomination was received by Gregory Funk, Edouard F. Henriques and Yolanda Toussieng.

 Plot

-During World War II, after the Soviet invasion of Poland, young Polish army officer Janusz Wieszczek is held as a prisoner and interrogated by the NKVD.
-The Soviets, unable to get him to admit that he is a spy, take his wife into custody as well and severely torture her; from her they extort a statement condemning him.
-He is sentenced to 20 years in a Gulag labour camp deep in Siberia.
+After the Soviet invasion of Poland in World War II, Polish army officer Janusz Wieszczek is held prisoner and interrogated by the NKVD.
+Unable to force a confession of espionage from him, the Soviets torture his wife until she denounces him.
+He is sentenced to 20 years in a Gulag labour camp in Siberia.

-There he meets those with whom he later plans an escape: Mr. Smith, an American engineer; Khabarov, an actor; Valka, a hardened Russian criminal; Tomasz, a Polish artist; Voss, a Latvian priest; Kazik, a Pole suffering from night blindness; and Zoran, a Yugoslav accountant.
-Khabarov secretly tells Janusz that he is planning to escape south to Mongolia, passing Lake Baikal.
-Smith cautions Janusz that it is Khabarov's way to discuss escape plans with newcomers, to maintain his morale, but nothing will come of it.
-At times Janusz seems to hallucinate the front door of a country home and adjoining window ledge, which holds plants and a rock he attempts to reach for.
-Janusz follows through with the escape with Smith, Valka, Voss, Tomasz, Zoran and Kazik during a severe snowstorm that covers their tracks.
+Janusz is imprisoned with Mister Smith, an American engineer; Khabarov, an actor; Valka, a hardened Russian criminal; Tomasz, a Polish artist; Voss, a Latvian priest; Kazik, a Pole suffering from night blindness; and Zoran, a Yugoslav accountant.
+Khabarov confides a plan to escape to Mongolia, passing Lake Baikal.
+Smith cautions Janusz that Khabarov discusses escape plans with newcomers only to maintain his morale, but nothing will come of it.
+Janusz intermittently hallucinates the front door of a country home and adjoining window ledge with plants and a rock he attempts to grab for but never quite reaches.

-Kazik freezes to death the second night of the trek, after losing his way back to the campsite while looking for wood, and the group buries him.
-After many days of travelling across the snows of Siberia, the group reaches Lake Baikal.
-There they meet Irena, a young Polish girl, who tells them that Russian soldiers murdered her parents and sent her to a collective farm near Warsaw, where they treated her cruelly, so she escaped.
-Smith realises the inaccuracies in her story, as Warsaw is occupied by the Germans; nevertheless, despite his misgivings that she'll slow them down and tax their meager food supply, he agrees with the group to let her in.
-Smith eventually cautions her about the lie and says he will not tolerate any more, in response to which she admits that her parents were communists but the communist rulers killed them anyway and sent her to an orphanage.
+Janusz escapes from the camp with Smith, Valka, Voss, Tomasz, Zoran, and Kazik during a severe snowstorm that covers their tracks.
+Kazik freezes to death two nights later after getting lost while looking for firewood.
+Several more days of hard travel through Siberian snow brings them to Lake Baikal where they meet Irena, a Polish girl.
+Russian soldiers murdered her parents and sent her to a collective farm near Warsaw from which she escaped.
+Smith knows Warsaw to be occupied by the Germans, not the Soviets, but despite misgivings that she'll slow them down and tax their meager food supply, he agrees to let her accompany them.
+He confronts her about the lie and she admits her parents were communists who were killed, leaving her in an orphanage.